howerj/cdb/readme.md

 * arena (optional, can be NULL, depends on your allocator)

-This value is passed into the allocator as the "arena" argument whenever the allocator is called.
-It can be NULL, which will usually be the case if you are just using "malloc", "realloc" and "free" to implement the allocator, but if you are implementing your own arena based allocator you might want to set it to point to your arena (hence the name).
+This value is passed into the allocator as the `arena` argument whenever the allocator is called.
+It can be NULL, which will usually be the case if you are just using `malloc`, `realloc` and `free` to implement the allocator, but if you are implementing your own arena based allocator you might want to set it to point to your arena (hence the name).